“Manistendom, Lands of the Manians”

 Map of Gurmanis showing the homelands of the different Gurmian ethnicities.

 Map of Gurmanis showing the various ethnicities in the kingdom.
-The Gueltic and Ruvic peoples are a broad grouping of various ethnicities.

 Government and Social Structure